Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 -

-In toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses → Serotonin SyndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+In toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses → serotonin syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment.:

 -

 Overexcitation of the serotonergic system in the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. and periphery
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.) and peripheralPeripheral refers to areas located outside the central part of a system or body.
+In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain.

 -

-Symptoms: Tremor, hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
-In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., ataxia, seizures, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
+Symptoms: tremor, hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
+In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., ataxia, Convulsions, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention., tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems., mydriasis

 -

-2. Tricyclic Antidepressants (TCAs)
+2. Tricyclic antidepressants (TCAs)

 Examples: Amitriptyline, Clomipramine